pdrolopes/ya_bike_bot/README.md

 # TODO LIST

-* Implement returned message to containe whole information.
 * Create auto deploy
+* Webhook
+* Translate
+* Organize to be more rusty like
 * Add warn button on empty stations message so that user can get notified in case the stations has any new bikes
-* Use Redis for caching